Cyn1x/CNXEngine2D/README.md

-# Quadtree
+# CNXEngine2D
-Quadtree written in C++ and rendered with OpenGL
+2D game engine written in C++ and rendered with OpenGL